juanfont/headscale/integration/README.md

 ## Running integration tests locally

-The easiest way to run tests locally is to use `[act](INSERT LINK)`, a local GitHub Actions runner:
+The easiest way to run tests locally is to use [act](https://github.com/nektos/act), a local GitHub Actions runner:

 ```
-act pull_request -W .github/workflows/test-integration-v2-TestPingAllByIP.yaml
+act pull_request -W .github/workflows/test-integration.yaml
 ```

 Alternatively, the `docker run` command in each GitHub workflow file can be used.